 Making Solo 401(k) contributions is as simple as sending funds from the bank account of your sponsoring business to the Solo 401(k) participant account.
 You will report the contributions on your business and/or personal tax return.

 Doubling-Up on IRA Contributions

-This strategy is a good way to get as much capital into your plan as early as possible – and therefore maximize your ability to compound earnings over time.
-This strategy also means you only need to go through the process of actually making the contribution every other year, and will reduce your processing fees with the IRA custodian.
+This strategy is a good way to get as much capital into your plan as early as possible and therefore maximize your ability to compound earnings over time.
+This approach also means you only need to go through the process of actually making the contribution every other year, and it will reduce your processing fees with the IRA custodian.

 Feed the Pig